Privacy Notice for California Residents

 • Deny you goods or services

-• Provide you a different level or quality of goods or services, or charge you a different price / rate for CDS’ goods and services
+• Provide you a different level or quality of goods or services, or charge you a different price / rate for our goods and services

 Amendments to this Privacy Notice

 CDS may amend this Notice from time-to-time by posting a revised Notice on the Site, which is located at http://www.cdslegal.com.
-CDS will only amend this Notice in a manner consistent with the requirements of California and federal law.
-When CDS amends this Notice, CDS will post the updated notice to the Site, and update the effective date of the Notice.
+CDS will only amend this Notice in a manner consistent with the requirements of California law.
+When CDS amends this Notice, we will post the updated notice to the Site and update the effective date of the Notice.
 Your continued use of the amended Site constitutes your acceptance of any updates made.
-This Notice was updated on January 2, 2020.
+This Notice was updated on June 28, 2023.

 Inquiries